What’s Next: Integrative Learning for Professional and Civic Preparation

 For the full What’s Next: Integrative Learning for Professional and Civic Preparation Quality Enhancement Plan, click here.

-The QEP Advisory Board represents a wide range of constituencies across the university and provides input on policies, procedures, and potential activities of the What’s Next initiative..
-For the 2016-17 QEP Advisory Board membership, click here.
+The QEP Advisory Board represented a wide range of constituencies across the university and provides input on policies, procedures, and potential activities of the What’s Next initiative.
+For the 2018-19 QEP Advisory Board membership, click here.

 Quality Enhancement Plan Archives: